Brazil justice sends Temer graft probe to top prosecutor

 The five-day deadline stems from the potential expiration of the preventive detention of a former Temer aide who was accused of receiving bribes on behalf of the president.

-Temer has repeatedly denied any wrongdoing.
-Efforts to contact Temer's lawyer for comments were unsuccessful.
-(Reporting by Ricardo Brito; Writing by Guillermo Parra-Bernal; Editing by Phil Berlowitz)
+Reporting by Ricardo Brito; Writing by Guillermo Parra-Bernal; Editing by Phil Berlowitz